davsuacar/Lil-ASCII-Lab/Backlog.md

 1.0:

+* Provide placeholder ML templates for the basic AI methods.
 * Restrict maximum size of the world.
 * Extract all world & agents config. to external yaml files.
 * Add arguments to main program (module argparse).